 Talk to somebody: Whether you’d prefer to put yourself in a professional setting with a therapist or to simply talk to a close friend or family member, having someone who can help you process through your feelings and experiences might be beneficial if you are having trouble figuring everything out on your own.
 Furthermore, an outside or objective opinion can help you to see things that you might not yet be aware of.

 Break down limiting beliefs: By slowly unpacking a lifetime’s worth of difficult or painful emotions, it is possible to uncover the foundations of many of our limiting beliefs about ourselves.
 For example, do you feel unqualified to apply for a job you want?
 Are you afraid to take a trip you’ve always dreamed of?
 Often, these things have roots in our shadow selves.
 Whether those roots are fear, rejection, insecurity, or any number of other feelings or experiences long pushed aside, addressing them, understanding them, healing them, and letting them go can be immensely freeing.
-Shadow work can take the power out of the things that hold us back, allowing us to grow into stronger, more authentic versions of ourselves who are better equipped to go after our goals and dreams.
+Shadow work can take the power out of the things that hold us back, allowing us to grow into stronger, more authentic versions of ourselves who have the tools to go after our goals and dreams.

 Take an individual approach: We all have our preferred ways of getting more in touch with ourselves and experiencing personal growth.
 Maybe it’s going for a hike in order to spend some time alone just clearing your mind and reflecting; or, maybe it’s an EFT session that makes you feel most introspective.
 Regardless of what it is, roll with whatever works for you!
 What’s important is not the method, but the process.

 No matter how we get there, greater self-awareness leads to relief, growth, freedom, and authenticity!
 Besides, what the world needs more than ever are people who have confidence, know who they are, love themselves, and are empowered.